offense360/awesome-winows-redteam-tools/README.md

 - [AD Enum](https://github.com/SecuProject/ADenum) - AD Enum is a pentesting tool that allows to find misconfiguration through the the protocol LDAP and exploit some of those weaknesses with kerberos.

+- [Stormspotter](https://github.com/Azure/Stormspotter) - Stormspotter creates an “attack graph” of the resources in an Azure subscription.
+It enables red teams and pentesters to visualize the attack surface and pivot opportunities within a tenant, and supercharges your defenders to quickly orient and prioritize incident response work.

 ### Powershell

 **[`^        back to top        ^`](#)**